aplyid/aplyid-jr-test/README.md

 There is a chance that you bump into CORS policies issues in the browser and/or from the API.
 To allow requests to be accepeted from a different domain in the API, look at `config/initializers/cors.rb`.
 Front end policies and configurations are your responsibility if necessary.

 ## Installation
-Please clone this repository first.
+Please clone/fork this repository first and create a separate branch and then
 Run:
 ```
 bundle install